F

 Types of French Bulldog Mixes

-While the French bulldog is absolutely gorgeous, crossing it with a number of other breeds can create something even more adorable.
+While the French bulldog is absolutely gorgeous, crossing it with other breeds can create something even more adorable.

 Frenchton ( French Bulldog and Boston Terrier Mix)